facebook

 What is Art?
 What is Christian Art?

 You often hear individuals say, “That’s not Art!”
 So, what is art?
 How do we approach this delicate question?
 Further, how does art relate to the Christian faith?
 Some ask, “What is Christian Art?”
 The lecture establishes a working definition of art and a lens through which to think about the question of “Christian Art.”
-There are two versions of this lecture one which looks at the issue of decorum through the lens of the Renaissance nude and theologically significant work which pushes against notions of decorum.
+There are two versions of this lecture one which looks at the issue of decorum through the lens of the Renaissance nude and theologically significant work that pushes against notions of decorum.
 The second version contains no nude imagery historic or contemporary.

 What is Art?
 What is Christian Art?
 (PDF of PowerPoint)